 Key benefits of Scan to BIM are:

-- The design derived from Scan to BIM is more reliable and of assured quality.
+- Quality: The design derived from Scan to BIM is more reliable and of assured quality.

-- It eliminates frequent visits to the sites.
+- Saves Time: It eliminates frequent visits to the sites.
 Thus, it increases time availability with the contractor to initiate the planning process and evaluate the project risk.

-- It facilitates faster decision-making and project alteration.
+- Minimal Errors: It facilitates faster decision-making and project alteration.

-- Using BIM at every building process leads to better sustainability in the project.
+- Sustainability: Using BIM at every building process leads to better sustainability in the project.

-- Sourcing 3D model, of course, comes at a cost but when we compare it with the traditional 2D survey, it results in significant savings.
+- Saves Cost: Sourcing 3D model definitely comes at a cost, but when we compare it with the traditional 2D survey, it results in significant savings.

-- Scan to BIM facilitates transparency, better communication, and foster collaboration.
+- Common Data Environment: Scan to BIM facilitates transparency, better communication, and foster collaboration.